CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/ct-label.md

         ![CompuTec Labels](./media/ctlabel/image2020-7-10-12-48-43.png)

-4. The available printer list is retrieved from the **Computec Label Printing Manager**.
+4. The available printer list is retrieved from the **CompuTec Label Printing Manager**.

 5. Clicking the "Reprint" button will send a new request to print the label using the selected printer.
 If successful, a confirmation pop-up will appear stating that a new request has been created, and the request list will automatically refresh.